What is sustainable development?

 The 2015 Sustainable Development Goals (SDGs) global framework has a strong focus on economic growth as the basis for sustainable development.
 You will explore the framework this week commencing in Step 1.11 but you may also like to take a quick look at the SDGs now.

-Select and read one newspaper article from the list below to further explore different perspectives.
-As you read, consider how the article views sustainable development?
+Select and read three short newspaper articles from the list below to further explore different perspectives.
+As you read, consider how each article views sustainable development?
 Does it examine what is the importance of the environment in relation to economic growth?

-Think about whether the article’s view on sustainable development is credible or desirable or not.
+Think about whether each article has a view on sustainable development that is credible or desirable, or not.
 Discuss your thoughts in comments.

-World Commission on Environment and Development 1987, ‘An Overview by the World Commission on Environment and Development’, Report of the World Commission on Environment and Development: Our Common Future, From One Earth to One World, retrieved 23 July 2017.
+World Commission on Environment and Development 1987, ‘An Overview by the World Commission on Environment and Development’, Report of the World Commission on Environment and Development: Our Common Future, From One Earth to One World.

 © Deakin University